Gorgeous Walks In Wimbledon

 This hidden secret is set back from Wimbledon Common, just off West Side Common.
 A delightful afternoon stroll around the park will take you in a circular walk around the well-maintained park.
 Pack a picnic for a fun-filled afternoon on the lawns or head to Cannizaro Hotel Du Vin afterwards for an afternoon tea or a craft beer (booking advised.).

 Walking along the drive from Wimbledon Common past the water fountain which will lead you to the park.
-There is a large aviary to enjoy watching the birds.
 Turn right along a wooded pathway.
 Follow the path around the perimeter.
 You’ll pass walled gardens, open spaces and take in the famous rhododendron gardens at their full bloom in the springtime.

 As you head back towards the house you’ll pass a pond and will take a central path back to the house.
 Take a moment to enjoy the sunken gardens with the mass of brightly coloured flowers.